-- 6.3 Continuation of a banded scheme will support the Council's Corporate Plan in the following ways: - Encourage independent living and keep residents healthy and happy in their homes - Ensure consistency in the way the Council deals with its service users. - Support unemployed residents back into work. - Provide modern ways of working that support the Council to deliver services to meet changing needs.
+- 6.4 Continuation of the banded scheme will support the Council's Corporate Plan in the following ways: - Encourage independent living and keep residents healthy and happy in their homes. - Ensure consistency in the way the Council deals with its service users. - Support unemployed residents back into work. - Provide modern ways of working that support the Council to deliver services to meet changing needs.